SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/RESULTS.md

 Final separation: 1.219 AU
 Energy conservation ratio: 0.849014
 ```

 ![Heun's Method, Earth and Moon system](images/sun_earth_heuns.png)

 ### Runge-Kutta Method

-The most accurate technique by far, as the orbit shows no noticable perturbations or shifts.
+The most accurate technique by far, as the orbit shows no noticeable perturbations or shifts.

 Output:
 ```